aikakysymys/ftyers.github.io/2018-komp-ling/practicals/Practical3-response/report.md

 I'd get all the due output and a list made of filename and characters I mentioned in the command line. (strange)

+Question:
+What might be a simple improvement to the language model for languages with orthographic case ?
+Answer:
+If, like in German, where nouns are always upper-case, some part of speech is marked with capital letter, this feature could be used to give more weight to the corresponding to capitalisation class.